filecoin-project/specs/payments.md

     Lane uint64

     // Merges specifies a list of lane-nonce pairs that this voucher will close.
-    // This voucher may not be redeemed if any of the lanes specified here are already closed.
+    // This voucher may not be redeemed if any of the lanes specified here are already
+    // closed, or their nonce specified here is lower than the nonce on-chain.
     Merges []Pair<uint64, uint64>

     Sig Signature